PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 * Default is 5 (aka 5%)

 Use `/Vis` or `/Plot` to visualize the dynamic time warping results for each aligned frame

+Use `/SavePlot` or `/SavePlots` to create a .png file visualizing dynamic time warping offsets for each frame

 Use `/Debug` to show additional debug messages at the console